merenlab/scholarly-report/README.md

 # Usage

 The package does its work in two steps: (1) collecting author data, and (2) generating a report for all authors.
-The following sections explain the deatils for each step.
+The following sections explain the details for each step.

 ## Collecting author data